lrasata/infra-image-uploader/DEVELOPMENT.md

 - Access to **AWS configured**
 - **Secret values** are configured saved in Secrets Manager:
   - secrets : `${var.environment}/file-upload/secrets`
-    - API_GW_AUTH_SECRET : Secret value of header X-Custom-Auth which allows client to request presigned url to upload files.
+    - API_GW_AUTH_SECRET : Secret value of header `x-api-gateway-img-upload-auth` which allows client to request presigned url to upload files.
 - Build `sharp` and `aws-sdk` for Lambda function `process-uploaded-file-lambda`
   - Refer to [HOW_TO](HOW_TO.md) section
 - **Important:**